heavior/parametric-spoilboard/README.md

-# Parametric OpenSCAD model for generating CNC spoilboards
+# Parametric OpenSCAD model for generating CNC spoilboards and Sainsmart Genmitsu 3030-Pro cnc bed grid pattern

 This file is for generating spoilboards for CNC that have flat beds with grids of holes instead of slots